 Japanese Market Modestly Higher

-Among the major banks, Mitsubishi UFJ Financial is declining 0.3 percent and Sumitomo Mitsui Financial is lower by 0.4 percent.
-In the oil sector, Inpex is declining 0.7 percent and Japan Petroleum is losing more than 2 percent after crude oil prices tumbled overnight.
+In the oil sector, Inpex is higher almost 4 percent and Japan Petroleum is rising almost 2 percent after crude oil prices advanced overnight.

-In the currency market, the U.S. dollar is trading in the lower 108 yen-range on Thursday.
+In the currency market, the U.S. dollar is trading in the mid 105 yen-range on Thursday.

 The major European markets also moved to the upside on Wednesday.
-While the French CAC 40 Index climbed by 0.5 percent, the German DAX Index and the U.K.'s FTSE 100 Index both inched up by 0.1 percent.
+While the U.K.'s FTSE 100 Index jumped by 1.1 percent, the French CAC 40 Index advanced by 0.9 percent and the German DAX Index rose by 0.5 percent.

-Crude oil prices drifted lower on Wednesday after data showed a big increase in U.S. crude stockpiles in the week ended May 31.
-WTI crude for July delivery tumbled $1.80 or 3.4 percent to $51.68 a barrel on the New York Mercantile Exchange.
+Crude oil prices moved higher on Wednesday, lifted by data showing a sharp drop in U.S. crude inventories in the week ended July 31.
+WTI crude for September delivery climbed $0.49 or about 1.2 percent to $42.19 a barrel.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.